Q&A: Possible conflicts in child rearingWritten by Focus on the Family

 - "Who has the final say on this?"
 Ideally, parents should be able to reach agreement on issues related to their children.
 But this isn’t always possible.
 Sometimes you have to agree to disagree.
 In such cases you need to know where the buck stops, preferably by referencing a previous discussion of this very subject.
 This doesn’t mean that anyone has to give up his or her position.
 It’s simply a matter of realizing that a decision has to be made, and that one of you is willing to defer to the other.
 Whatever you do, avoid undermining or overriding each other once an issue is supposedly settled.
 This will only confuse your child.

-If you need help working through these concepts, feel free to call Focus on the Family Canada’s counselling department.
+If you need extra help, feel free to call Focus on the Family Canada’s counselling department.
 Our counsellors are available to speak with you Monday through Friday, between 8 a.m. and 4 p.m.
 Pacific time, at 1.800.661.9800.

 If you liked this article and would like to go deeper, we have some helpful resources below.Our recommended resources